JustArion/DeathMustDieMods/StarCruxExpansion/readme.md

 To Do:
 - Add custom modded challenges
+  - Sync modded points pages with vanilla points
+  - Save modded realms' points on page navigate
+  - Implement an affordance to notify the user that there are modded realms
-- Add own page in the Star Crux for modded challenges
+- ~~Add own page in the Star Crux for modded challenges~~
+- Have the challenges appear properly in-game

 Alterations: